maraujop/requests-oauth/README.md

 * Author: <a href="http://www.github.com/maraujop/">Miguel Araujo</a>
 * Licence: BSD

+## Installation

+You can install requests-oauth-hook simply:

+    pip install requests-oauth-hook

 ## Usage

 You need to initialize the hook passing it 4 things: `access_token`, `access_token_secret`, `consumer_key`, `consumer_secret`.
 There are two ways to do this.
 First one: